Karwa Chauth –Blessings for an eternal married life

 Significance of Karwa Chauth Vrat

-In recent times, married women have received beautiful and expensive gifts from their husbands and in-laws on Karwa Chauth.
+Nowadays, when traditions are being modernised, married women receive beautiful and expensive gifts from their husbands and in-laws on Karwa Chauth.
 This could include bangles, jewelry, Mehendi, lehenga choli, sarees, and other traditional offerings.
 This custom of gifting is a means to express their love for the women and strengthens the eternal bond of love between the husband and wife.
 Women feel pampered and loved while receiving gifts from their loved ones.

-Karwa Chauth also marks the beginning of feasting and festivity of Diwali, which is a major Hindu festival and is celebrated nine days after Karwa Chauth.
-The Karwa Chauth fast has thus become a festival for fun, frolic, and extravaganza while enduring the travails of observing a strict fast.
+, which is a major Hindu festival and is celebrated nine days after Karwa Chauth.
+The Karwa Chauth fast has thus become an occasion filled with celebrations and joy, with the entire household participating in the festivities.